Synthetixio/SIPs/SCCP/sccp-106.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to reduce the minting fee (`issueFeeRate`) on new ETH backed loans to 75 bp on contract (`0x5c8344bcdC38F1aB5EB5C1d4a35DdEeA522B5DfA`).
+This SCCP proposes to reduce the minting fee (`issueFeeRate`) on new ETH backed loans to 75 bp on the multi-collateral loan contract (`0x5c8344bcdC38F1aB5EB5C1d4a35DdEeA522B5DfA`).

 ## Abstract